ivankrauseza/ci-project3/README.md

 ## Installation

 Explain install
+- Install GeoIP:  `pip install datetime`
-- Install GeoIP using:  `pip install python-geoip`
+- Install GeoIP:  `pip install python-geoip`
+- Install Colorama:  `pip install colorama`

 ## Usage

-## Features
 ### Regular questions
 - Where am I?
 - I can't find my DB5
 - I need a snack

+## Features
+### Get current date and time
+- This is to personalise the greeting (morning, afternoon, evening)
+### Color coding
+- Add colorama for color coding some print()

 ## Bugs
 - Repeat 'Would you like to continue' after selecting 'Y', should only display options with input form